bearsunday/bearsunday.github.io/manual/en/blog_get.md

 ---
 layout: default
-title: BEAR.Sunday | Blog Tutorial(3) Creating an posts resource
+title: BEAR.Sunday | Blog Tutorial Creating a Posts Resource
 category: Blog Tutorial
 ---

+# Creating a Posts Resource

-# Resource Object
+## Resource Object

 BEAR.Sunday is a resource orientated framework.
 The relevant information is grouped into a resource, given a URI and has a request interface so that it works with GET/POST requests.